CME Group Inc. (CME) Stock: A Value Analysis

 CME) stock’s latest price update

-CME Group Inc. (NASDAQ: CME)’s stock price has increased by 3.15 compared to its previous closing price of 179.71.
-Despite this, the company has experienced a 1.73% gain in its stock price over the last five trading sessions.
+CME Group Inc. (NASDAQ: CME)’s stock price has decreased by -1.12 compared to its previous closing price of 184.78.
+Nevertheless, the company has seen a -1.43% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 10/26/22 that CME’s Earnings Show Not All Exchanges Are Seeing a Trading Slowdown

 CME’s Market Performance

-CME Group Inc. (CME) has experienced a 1.73% rise in stock performance for the past week, with a 0.69% rise in the past month, and a 6.42% rise in the past quarter.
-The volatility ratio for the week is 2.84%, and the volatility levels for the past 30 days are at 1.86% for CME.
-The simple moving average for the last 20 days is 0.40% for CME stock, with a simple moving average of 1.43% for the last 200 days.
+CME Group Inc. (CME) has seen a -1.43% fall in stock performance for the week, with a -3.14% decline in the past month and a 9.62% surge in the past quarter.
+The volatility ratio for the week is 2.79%, and the volatility levels for the past 30 days are at 2.20% for CME.
+The simple moving average for the last 20 days is -0.74% for CME stock, with a simple moving average of 0.08% for the last 200 days.

 Analysts’ Opinion of CME